rishabh422tiwari/FaceDetection-CNN/README.md

    ![Alt text](https://github.com/rishabh422tiwari/FaceDetection-CNN/blob/main/images/vgg16.png)

-   ### Define lossed for our classificatipn regression :
+   ### Define losses for our classificatipn regression :

    In Image classification `Binary cross entropy` loss is pretty common so we will use that.